bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 ```

 **Notes:**

-- Toaster target names that have not been defined in CSS will render at the bottom of the
+- Toaster target names that have not been defined in CSS will render at the bottom of the document,
-  document, stacked and not positioned (appended to `<body>` inside a `<b-toaster>` with class name
+  stacked and not positioned (appended to `<body>` inside a `<b-toaster>` with class name and ID set
-  and ID set to the toaster target name).
-The only default styling the toaster will have is a
+  to the toaster target name).
+The only default styling the toaster will have is a `z-index` of
-  `z-index` of `1100`.
+  `1100`.
-- Avoid using `b-toaster-top-*` toasters together, or `b-toaster-bottom-*` toasters togehter, at the
+- Avoid using `b-toaster-top-*` toasters together, or `b-toaster-bottom-*` toasters together, at the
   same time in your app as notifications could be obscured/overlap on small screens (i.e. `xs`).

 ### Prepend and append